 How to Fix Common TypeScript Type Errors: Practical Guide With Examples

-When you see a long, nested error message, start reading from the bottom.
-The deepest line usually points to the exact property or type that caused the conflict.
+Pro tip: when you see a long, deeply nested error, read from the bottom up.
+The deepest line usually points to the exact property causing the problem.
+I wasted months reading these top-down before someone told me this.

 Type 'X' Is Not Assignable to Type 'Y' (TS2322)